Mississippi mayor released from hospital after ICU care for COVID-19 - Mississippi's Best Community Newspaper

 Mississippi mayor released from hospital after ICU care for COVID-19

-A Mississippi mayor who was hospitalized earlier this month after becoming very sick with COVID-19 coronavirus is not home recovering, he reported.
+A Mississippi mayor who was hospitalized earlier this month after becoming very sick with COVID-19 coronavirus is now home recovering, he reported.

 Brookhaven Mayor Joe Cox thanked his healthcare providers and asked for continued prayers in a social media post made Monday evening.